g3rv4/GetMoarFediverse/README.md

 }
 ```

 Once you have that set up, you can just execute it! and it will output what's going on.
-You can run this on a cron!

 ```
 g3rv4@s1:~/docker/FakeRelay$ docker-compose run --rm import